sophieproject/sophiebot/README.md

 Sophie is going to go under a massive re-development over the next few days.
 We will be programming an entire Sophie Core, recoding the API, and creating an AI that can help detect speech patterns of a pedophile.
 Because of this, this repo will have a lot of activity.
 If you want a more stable version, please refer to the Stable branch.

 ### Notice
 Sophie will NOT be coming to Twitter!
-We have applied for their API and were denied, and we intend to respect their wishes to not allow Sophie on their platform.
+We have applied for their API and were denied, and we intend to respect their wishes to not allow Sophie on their platform.''

+This branch is likely not runnable or stable by any means, it serves as a reference point for our code.